xXAI-botXx/paired_image-to-image_translation/README.md

 I still think it is a interesting architecture and it is exciting to try out new/other architectures.
 So the architecture itself may fail for this task but see the architecture(s) as reference and maybe there is only a little issue and the architecture does work.

+Moreover this fork implements a Complex Focus Only (Residual Learning) Architecture with Pix2Pix.

 ### Architecture

+Base Hexa-Wave Net Idea:
 ```
         Input: 256x256xC
            ↓